rekalogika/rekalogika.dev/docs/rekapager/07-batch-processing.md

 `Query::toIterable()`](https://www.doctrine-project.org/projects/doctrine-orm/en/latest/reference/batch-processing.html#iterating-results)
 to iterate over large result sets.
 This, however, has several drawbacks:

-* Despite what we might expect, `toIterable()` actually runs the query only once, and loads the entire result set into memory, which can be problematic for large result sets.
+* Contrary to what one might expect, `toIterable()` actually runs the query only once, then loads the entire result into memory, which can be problematic for large result sets.
 It only saves us memory in the hydration phase, in the sense that it does not hydrate the result into entities all at once.

 * `toIterable()` may not trigger the [`postLoad` event